sadaoikebe/SnakeOilXY-FFC/README.md

 ### r0.2 --> r0.3

-* RP2040-Zero appears to be a bit unreliable --> change to genuine Pico
+* Change MCU to genuine Pico as RP2040-Zero appears to be a bit unreliable
-* add MAX31865 for thermistor
+* add wiring and pattern for MAX31865 and PT100 thermistor
 * add KF301 terminal for heater
 * add AUX line
+* add medusa toolhead support - allow for various X endstop placement

 ## Heater connection